airbytehq/airbyte/docs/integrations/sources/chargedesk.md

 # Chargedesk
 This is the setup for the Chargedesk source that ingests data from the chargedesk API.

-ChargeDesk integrates directly with many of the most popular payment gateways including Stripe, WooCommerce, PayPal, Braintree Payments, Recurly, Authorize.Net, Zuora &amp; Shopify https://chargedesk.com/
+[ChargeDesk](https://chargedesk.com/) integrates directly with many of the most popular payment gateways including Stripe, WooCommerce, PayPal, Braintree Payments, Recurly, Authorize.Net, Zuora and Shopify.

 In order to use this source, you must first create an account.
-Once verified and logged in, head over to Setup -&gt; API &amp; Webhooks -&gt; Issue New Key to generate your API key.
+Once verified and logged in, head over to Setup -> API / Webhooks -> Issue New Key to generate your API key.

 You can find more about the API here https://chargedesk.com/api-docs